 The Mississippi River - Headwaters watershed consists of 1,255,105 acres (1,961 square miles) in the far north part of the basin.
 The watershed contains the headwaters of the Mississippi River at Lake Itasca in Itasca State Park.
 The watershed includes parts of Becker, Beltrami, Cass, Clearwater, Hubbard and Itasca counties.
-Bemidji, which prides itself on being the “First City on the Mississippi,” is the largest city in the watershed.
-Other cities in the watershed include Cass Lake and Deer River.
-The Mississippi River - Headwaters watershed has approximately 685 river miles and contains more than 1,000 lakes with a total acreage of 180,375.
+Bemidji, which prides itself on being the “First City on the Mississippi,” is the largest city in the watershed; other cities include Cass Lake and Deer River.
+The watershed has approximately 685 river miles and contains more than 1,000 lakes with a total acreage of 180,375.

 The Mississippi River - Headwaters watershed is a largely forested watershed located in the Northern Lakes and Forest ecoregion of Minnesota.
 As the Mississippi River begins its 2,320-mile journey to the Gulf of Mexico, it runs north to north easterly through the watershed’s abundant forest resources and large riverine wetland areas.
 The forest resources are a vital component to the economy of the area and provide habitat for a variety of wildlife species.

 Approximately 44% of the land in this watershed is privately owned, with the remaining portion of land state, county or federal public land, or held by tribal land owners.
 Agricultural land use within the watershed is moderate, accounting for approximately 10% of the available acres.